TechBrenda/react-redux-react-router-es6/README.md

 Container components will have minimal markup testing for Redux.
 Markup testing will focus on presentation components.
 Markup in container components should be limited to references to child components.
 Redux testing for container components will focus on behavior.

-### connect
+### Test Connected Components

-Testing container components with Redux can be a challenge due to it being wrapped in the call to connect.
-The connect function runs within the Redux Provider.
-Container components export the component wrapped with connect.
+Testing container components with Redux can be a challenge due to it being wrapped in the call to `connect`.
+The `connect` function runs within the Redux Provider.
+Container components export the component wrapped with `connect`.
 There are two options to handle this:

 1. Wrap with `<Provider>`